Fiscal Year 2016: No Current Data Available Fiscal Year 2017: No Current Data Available Fiscal Year 2018: No Current Data Available

 Application Procedures

-2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
 The LEA annually submits to the Department of Education an application describing its proposed project.
 Application forms are available from the headquarters office.
+This program is excluded from coverage under OMB Circular No. A-110.

 Award Procedures

-Awards are issued annually directly to the applicant.
-Awards are made to all applicants that meet the applicable requirements of the Act and that have designed a project that meets the statutory requirements.
+Awards are issued annually directly to the LEA.
+Awards are made to all applicants that meet the applicable requirements of the Act and that have designed a project that the Secretary of Education determines will substantially increase the educational opportunities of the Indian children served by the applicant.

 Deadlines